 Grapperhaus Research Group

-Research in the Grapperhaus Group focuses on inorganic and bioinorganic chemistry.
-Our research team has a special interest in ligand-centered reactions including 'non-innocent' ligands that participate in oxidation-reduction events, ligand modfication/functionalization, and ligand-centered catalysis.
+Research in the Grapperhaus Group focuses on the synthesis, characterization, and reactivity of metal complexes for applications in catalysis, energy research, and medical applications.
+Our research team has a special interest in metal-ligand cooperativity including 'non-innocent' ligands that participate in oxidation-reduction events, ligand modfication/functionalization, and ligand-centered catalysis.
 Our studies employs a variety of techniques including ligand design and synthesis, inorganic synthesis including air-free techniques, spectroscopy (UV-vis, FT-IR, NMR, EPR) electrochemistry, x-ray crystallography, mechanistic investigations, and DFT computations.
 Undergraduate and graduate students develop a broad based approach to research and problem solving.
-Key collaborators include Prof. Robert Buchanan (UofL), Prof. Pawel Kozlowski (UofL), Dr. Mark Mashuta (UofL), and Prof. Y. James Kang (Regenerative Medicine Research Center, Sichuan University).